Surgery is not often needed to treat anal cancer. This is because chemoradiation is often the only treatment needed.

 Feeling sick or being sick

 Your wounds may be closed with stitches, clips or staples.
-They are usually removed after you go home by a practice nurse at your GP surgery.
-Some surgeons use dissolving stitches that don’t need to be removed.
+A nurse at your GP surgery usually removes these after you go home.
+Sometimes a district nurse can come to your home to remove them.
+Some surgeons use dissolving stitches that do not need to be removed.

 Sometimes your surgeon may use a flap of tissue to close the wound, instead of stitches or clips.
 This is more likely if you have already had radiotherapy.
-If your doctors used a flap of tissue to close your wound, you will need to lie on your side for 3 to 4 days after your operation.
+If you have a flap, you will not be able to sit on your bottom for 2 to 4 days after your operation.
 This reduces pressure on your wound and helps it heal.

 You may be given antibiotics to help prevent any wound infection.
 While you are in hospital and after you go home, tell your nurse or doctor straight away if your wound: